Exhumations are rare and tend to be traumatic for the family involved. The information

 There is a set process you must go through to get an exhumation licence:

-- The next of kin must choose a solicitor.
+- The next of kin must choose a solicitor, except in cases where a cremation casket is to be exhumed.

 - The solicitor must contact us to confirm details of the burial and ownership of the grave.
 If the exhumation is not for the last person buried in the grave, then additional exhumation licences are legally required to exhume all the remains required.